 For facilities using rotary vacuum dryers for processing yellowcake, no particulate emissions are expected under normal operating conditions.
 For facilities using thermal drying, stack releases may be estimated on the basis of information provided by a number of operating ISR uranium recovery facilities.
-Although more data are needed, it has been estimated that the stack release of yellowcake is about 0.05% of the amount produced; however, because the day-to-day variations of particulate release rates can vary by several times, the assumption is that 0.1% of the uranium produced escapes as particulates into the atmosphere, as suggested in the Final Generic Environmental Impact Statement on Uranium Milling (NRC, 1980).
+Although more data are needed, it has been estimated that the stack release of yellowcake is about 0.05 percent of the amount produced.
+However, because the day-to-day variations of particulate release rates can vary by several times, the assumption is that 0.1 percent of the uranium produced escapes as particulates into the atmosphere, as suggested in the Final Generic Environmental Impact Statement on Uranium Milling (NRC, 1980).

 The particulate release of nuclides other than uranium isotopes is estimated by grab samples reported by ISR facilities (e.g., semiannual reports for Highland Uranium Project, Irigaray and Christensen Ranch Projects, Crownpoint, and others).
-On the basis of the field measurements, the conservative assumption is that the activities of thorium (0.15-0.4% of measured values), radium (0.2-0.3%), and the lead and polonium decay progeny are 0.5% of the U-238 activity in the yellowcake.
-Furthermore, it may be assumed that the fraction of this activity being released is the same as the fraction of uranium (0.1%) released.
-Because isolated yellowcake (U_3O_8) is modeled, no thorium ore radionuclides are considered in MILDOS-AREA for this type of source.
+On the basis of the field measurements, the conservative assumption is that the activities of thorium (0.15-0.4 percent of measured values), radium (0.2-0.3) percent, and the lead and polonium decay progeny are 0.5 percent of the U-238 activity in the yellowcake.
+Furthermore, it may be assumed that the fraction of this activity being released is the same as the fraction of uranium (0.1 percent) released.
+Because isolated yellowcake ( $U_3O_8$ ) is modeled, no thorium ore radionuclides are considered in MILDOS4 for this type of source.

-The amount of uranium-238 released in particulate form from a drying/packaging source is calculated in MILDOS-AREA as
+The amount of uranium-238 released in particulate form from a drying/packaging source is calculated in MILDOS4 as

-$$U238{dp} = 3.0973 \times 10^5 R{yc} f_s U238{sa},$$ (2.22)
+$$U238{dp} = 3.0973 \times 10^5 R{yc} f_s U238{sa}, (2.22)$$

-$U238{dp}$ = U-238 release rate from the facility stack (Ci/yr), f_s = fraction of production released through the facility stack (unitless),
+$U238{dp}$ = U-238 release rate from the facility stack (Ci/yr),

-R{yc} = daily production rate of yellowcake at the facility (kg U3O8/d),
+$R{yc}$ = daily production rate of yellowcake at the facility (kg U3O8/d),